secretstartups/handbook/support/workflows/working_with_security.html.md

 and they will reach out to AppSec when needed.

-If any team member has *any* concern about a report and an Application Security engineer is not available, [page the security on call](/handbook/engineering/security/#engaging-the-security-on-call).
+If any team member has *any* concern about a report and an Application Security engineer is not available, [engage the Security Engineer on call](/handbook/engineering/security/security-operations/sirt/engaging-security-on-call.html).

 ### Request for Information on Security Update or Patch